Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Dynamic Empirical Welfare Maximization

-Hence, the objective function $E_P[Q_t(H_t,g_t)]$ is expressible in terms of the observables.
+Hence, the objective function $E_P[Q_t(H_t,g_t)]$ can be expressed by the observables only.

-Using the propensity score weighting, the first estimation method we propose is based on the empirical analogue of the above backward induction procedure.
-We call this method the Backward DEWM method.
-The Backward DEWM method first estimates $g_{T}^{\ast}$ by
+Using the inverse propensity score weighting, we propose the estimation method based on the empirical analogue of the above backward induction procedure.
+We refer to this method as the backward DEWM method.
+The backward DEWM method first estimates $g_{T}^{\ast}$ by